GUIDELINES FOR CREATING A COMPANY NEWSLETTER

 Once we have all these clear guidelines, we will give all our attention to the design of the newsletter.
 In this sense, it is essential that the physical appearance of the newsletter is attractive and irresistible to the user.
 What does this mean?
 That once it is opened in your mail you will be tempted to continue reading it until the end.
 To do this, take note of the following tips:

 - Choose an appropriate font: a newsletter must not only be attractive but must also be legible.
 The typeface to use will help us to reinforce the message, as well as to set the tone with which it is being sent.
 For this reason, there are fonts more casual, serious, romantic, etc. The same goes for its size.
 Make sure that the font is neither too small (it might not read well) nor too large (it might be aggressive).
 Play with the sizes in the titles, subtitles, as well as in the content of the text.

-- Colours: do not underestimate the effects of colours on the reader's psychology.
-You don't need to turn your newsletter into a fair of vivid and striking colours.
+- Colors: do not underestimate the effects of colors on the reader's psychology.
+You don't need to turn your newsletter into a fair of vivid and striking colors.
 Make sure that the chromatic line you choose is always in line with your corporate design.
-The call to action can have a more special colour so that it attracts much more attention and stands out from the rest of the message.
+The call to action can have a more special color so that it attracts much more attention and stands out from the rest of the message.